RdeSwart/friends-quiz/README.md

 ### Next Button
 ![next button](assets/readme-files/next-button.png)

 Using Middots again, I made the Next Button look like the Friends logo.
+I also added box styling to give some animation when it is hovered over.
 ### Keeping Score
 ![Score board](assets/readme-files/score-board.png)